jayteelan/gernot-katzers-spice-api/README.md

 ## Change log

+### 1. Jun, 2020

+- data retrieved from all pages, skipping over duplicate entries

 ### 29. May, 2020

 - `spice_crawler` scrapes main body text and parses into a hash with each section as an item; captions for inline images still appear in text.